kriswep/universal-react/packages/native-app/README.md

+## SetUp

+Universal components can not be installed via package.json in `CRNA`. :( So copy manually for now:
+`cp -r ../universal-components/dist ./universal-components`, thats done via prestart task Make sure, to add needed deps from universal.components to native-app's `package.json` as well

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).